cliffhall/in-app-pro-shop/README.md

 # DEVELOPMENT TASKS
 ## Blockchain
 ### Start Ganache CLI
-An Ethereum client, will start up a local blockchain for testing.
+An Ethereum client on 127.0.0.1:7545, will start up a local blockchain for testing.

 ```npm run ganache:start```